cocos/cocos-docs/en/cocos-service/agc-crash.md

 ### Verify whether the service is integrated successfully

-Generally, there is a low probability that an app crashes.
-You can call the API of the Crash SDK to intentionally trigger a crash during app test and view the crash data in AppGallery Connect to check whether the Crash service is running properly.
+Generally, there is a low probability of an application crashing, so the Crash service SDK provides a method to manually create a crash, which can be invoked to determine if the Crash service was successfully accessed.

 - Add simple code to the script.